-What could possibly be the number one piece of business advice for your small business?
-My answer is quite simply – Write Down Your Strategy.
+What could be the most important piece of business advice for your small business?

-This goes beyond goals and superficial “wants” as in, “I want more revenue” or “I’d like to increase customer engagement”.
+This goes beyond writing out simple goals and superficial “wants” as in, “I want more revenue” or “I’d like to increase customer engagement”.
 What I’m talking about is the plan to back all of that up – your marketing plan.

-So how would you go about it?
-Well first, it really does start with your big vision, your objectives and yes, goals.
+It really does start with identifying your big vision and outlining your objectives.
 From there, you have to back it up with some sort of action.
-Those actions are the key component of your marketing plan.
+Those actions are what make up the key components of your marketing plan.